 AN ANCIENT PEOPLE GREAT AFRICAN NATION THE OROMO:From the book Written by Father Martial De Salviac 1901 and translated to English Language by Ayalew Kanno.
 Page 8.

 The Oromo people are the largest ethnic group in Ethiopia.
 Out of which Women constitute fifty percent (50%) of the Oromo population.Source:-Ethiopian Central Statistics, 2007.

-Oromo Women live under triple oppression by successive Abyssinian rule: Due to their ethnicity as Oromo equally oppressed with Oromo people, due to their gender harassed by Abyssinian militia and as well as due to cultural operation women even can not speak out what happened to her.
+Oromo Women live under triple oppression by successive Abyssinian rule: Due to their ethnicity as Oromo equally oppressed with Oromo people, due to their gender harassed by Abyssinian militia and as well as due to cultural operation women even can not speak out what happened to them.